24thdiv/TripWeather/README.md

 # Trip Weather

-Application which provide Weather Details for next 10 Days to plan you Trip.
+Application which provide Weather Details for next 10 Days to plan your Trip.

 Delplyed on IBM BlueMix.